The International Student Office is here to help you succeed.

 If there is a hold on your Student Account, contact the International Office and we will direct you to the proper department to assist you with the hold.

-Registration for Spring and Winter Semester in October and registration for Fall and Summer courses in March.
 View the Important Dates Calendar to check this year’s dates.

 You can apply for scholarships each year between January 1st – January 31st.
 You can apply for scholarships through your student portal under Finances, Scholarships, & Aid.
 Click the link that reads “DTS Scholarship Application/LYF App”